-Tharisa’s core strategy is to generate further value by becoming a globally significant low-cost producer of strategic commodities.
+Tharisa’s core strategy is to generate value by becoming a globally significant low-cost producer of strategic commodities.

-It supplies global demand for our products through integrated mining, processing, marketing, sales and logistics operations.
+We meet global demand for our products through integrated mining, processing, marketing, sales and logistics operations.

 The Group’s expansion strategy focuses on growth through value-accretive acquisitions and development of large-scale, low-cost projects that are in, or close to production.

-Tharisa seeks to grow and expand its business by investing in operations or projects, which demonstrate opportunities for value accretion.
+Tharisa seeks to grow and expand its business by investing in operations or projects which demonstrate opportunities for value accretion.
 The Group proactively seeks out investment or acquisition opportunities in strategic commodities and in countries offering geographic diversity.

-The Group gives preference to opportunities to develop large scale and low-cost projects that are in or close to production.
+The Group gives preference to opportunities to develop large scale and low-cost projects that are in, or close to production.
 Such opportunities must meet Tharisa’s stringent investment criteria, including a minimum return on investment of 25%.

 The Group has shown that it has the skills to develop a mine from exploration through to steady state operations.
-Its phased approach to development has derisked the current operations, allowing it to look beyond its borders for its next low-cost, large-scale operation.
+Its phased approach to development has derisked the current operations, allowing it to look beyond its boundaries for its next low-cost, large-scale operation.
 Its innovative approach has ensured continual improvement through increased volumes and recoveries at its operations.

-PGM recoveries at the Tharisa Mine have improved from 43.7% in 2014 to 81.4% in 2018 and chrome recoveries have improved 11.1% over four years.
+PGM recoveries at the Tharisa Mine have improved from 48.8% in 2014 to 82.1% in 2019 and chrome recoveries of 62.0%.

-TheTharisa continues to explore ways to expand its marketing and sales capabilities to enable the Group to capture additional margin by leveraging its existing capability, experience and relationships through third-party sales and logistics.
+Tharisa continues to explore ways to expand its marketing and sales capabilities to enable the Group to capture additional margin by leveraging its existing capability, experience and relationships through third-party sales and logistics.
 Tharisa effectively competes with other commodity traders based on its tailored and high-quality service offering, market knowledge and strong customer relationships.

 With management of costs and improved efficiencies, Tharisa continues to be positioned in the lowest cost quartile for both PGM and chrome concentrates.

 The Group subscribes to a capital allocation framework where potential projects are assessed against stringent investment criteria.
-The basis for the framework is investment in low-risk entry points and the staged capital and development of new projects.
+The basis for the framework is investment in low-risk entry points and the staged capital investment and development of new projects.

 TOTAL PROPOSED DIVIDEND FOR THE YEAR

-US$ 4 cents per share
+US$ 0.75 cents per share